maueroats/teaching--2020-2021/content/ML/R4DS/ch05-book.md

 #theme: white
 description: "A digest of some information from Chapter 5."
 ---

+Note: three assignments are recommended: 5.3-5.5, 5.6, 5.7.
+Combining the last two was too much work.

 ## General

 Many summary functions do not work if the data contains `NA`.